Bin1512/bin1512.github.io/_pages/about.md

 Contact
 ======
-Applied Mathematics and Statistics, Mathematical Sciences\
+Department of Oncology, Institute of Clinical Sciences,\
-CTH Chalmers University of Technology\
+University of Gothenburg\
 Gothenburg, Sweden

 Research Interests